Fitbit goes live with irregular heart rate notifications in Europe

-The company had received the nod of approval from the FDA for this a few weeks ago.
-It allows the device on your wrist to be able to passively monitor your heart rhythms for signs of irregularities such as atrial fibrillation (Afib).
+This means that in addition to FDA approval, the company has now secured the CE Mark in Europe.
+This allows the device on your wrist to be able to passively monitor your heart rhythms for signs of irregularities such as atrial fibrillation (Afib).

 The tech works passively while a person is still or sleeping